+The Supervised Year in Ministry is an essential component of Brite's Master of Divinity and Master of Arts in Theology and Ministry degree programs.
 The purpose of the Supervised Year in Ministry is threefold: (1) to make a Minister-in-Training available to a local church or agency for service as a pastor, youth minister, student associate, or other agency-based ministries; (2) to help the student toward a better self-understanding both as a person and as a pastor or non-profit ministerial leader; and (3) to help the student develop a sustainable spiritual discipline and professional ministerial career.
-Being a religious leader includes intrapersonal and interpersonal self-awareness.
-The art of theological reflection upon events and the interrelationships of individuals, families, systems, and institutions is a craft that must be learned.
-To that end, the Supervised Ministry year places theory and practice in the same arena, in an action-reflection model of learning, so this skill may be developed effectively.